 It is a kind of candy like food that is made from coconut sport and sugar, it was shaped into a bite sized pieces that you can enjoy as finger food.

 It is a sun-dried banana slices that was added with sugar.

 You can also buy sweet dried anchovies, pastillas and fruit candies like tamarind and ube.

-There are also nuts, dried mango fruits, dried corn kernels, ready-made shrimp fritters, chicharon, pure honey etc.
+There are also nuts, dried mango fruits, dried corn kernels, ready-made shrimp fritters, chicharrón, pure honey etc.

-This was really a well spent day for our family, though we didn’t able to explore more because kids aren’t allowed yet to enter some places here due to the pandemic, still we enjoyed so much.
+This was really a well-spent day for our family, though we didn’t explore much due to the pandemic, still we enjoyed.
 It’s a place that our family will visit again and surely will share some of the most beautiful places and delicious foods that you can explore in Tagaytay.

 Thank you for reading this post!
 If you have any experience or something to share regarding Tagaytay, please don’t hesitate to leave it in the comment section.

 You may also want to read this post compilation: Food and Travel Discoveries.